billhu0/AI-Aircraft-Warfare/README.md

 ### Usage

 In our project, we implement an AI-agent for playing the Aircraft Warfare with Appriximate Q-learning method and Deep Q-learning method.
+The difficulty of the game can be adjusted by adjusting the speed.
 They are placed in `./Qlearning_version/` and `./DQN_Version/` respectively.

 You can run the Q-learning version by the following command